gradle/native-platform/readme.md

 * Query the PID of the current process.
 * Query and set the process working directory.
 * Query and set the process environment variables.
-* Detatch process from its controlling console
+* Detach process from its controlling console

 See [Process](src/main/java/net/rubygrapefruit/platform/Process.java)